drodriguez/DRTPFObjectDynamicProperties/Readme.markdown

 ## TODO

-- Generate the getter and the setter names according to the property attributes (the name mangling will become much more complicated).
-- Don’t generate the setter if the property is read only (but who wants a PFObject property which is read only?).
 - Deal with subclasses of the consumer properly.
 - Maybe try to make autoboxing/unboxing easier for the consumer.
 - Avoid crashing with methods that are already there.